The Ancient Egyptian Calendar

 Facts About the Egyptian Solar Calendar

-- A day for the Egyptians started at sunrise; many surrounding cultures started their day at sunset.
+- A day for the Egyptians started at sunrise, while many surrounding cultures started their day at sunset.

 - Egyptians initially used sundials, hourglasses, and obelisks to tell time during the day and the stars to tell time at night.
 The introduction of water clocks enabled them to tell time more accurately.